Why Trust House Method

 |Average # of Reviews||Average Score||Average # of Reviews||Average Score|

 The Better Business Bureau (BBB) gives 2-10 Home Buyers Warranty an A rating.
-This is the best BBB rating we’ve seen across all of the home warranty companies we’ve reviewed.
+This is one of the best BBB ratings we’ve seen across all the reviewed home warranty companies.
 Note: 2-10 Home Buyers Warranty is also BBB accredited.

-That being said, the company has received a 1-star average rating among 398 customer reviews on the BBB’s website.
-However, 2-10 HBW has answered or resolved all 1,013 customer complaints on the BBB’s website proving that it’s extremely responsive.
+The company has received a 1-star average rating among 398 customer reviews on BBB’s website.
+However, 2-10 HBW has answered or resolved all 1,013 customer complaints on BBB’s website, proving the company is highly responsive.

 Here are a few BBB reviews from 2-10 HBW customers: